-So far we have considered the case where we wish to entangle two spatially separated ion-cavity systems.
-However, the above method could also be used to entangle two ions trapped in a single cavity whose decay is monitored by a single photodetector if the system is set up such that the detection of a photon does not provide any information about which ion the photon was emitted from.
+So far we have considered the case where we were faced with the task of entangling two spatially separated ion-cavity systems.
+The key ingredient in the detection scheme was the beam-splitter that erased the which-path information from the system, so that a photo-detection event could lead to entanglement between the cavities.
+However, the above method could also be used to entangle two ions trapped in a single cavity whose decay is monitored by a single photo-detector if the system is setup such that the detection of a photon does not provide any information about which ion the photon was emitted from.

 In summary, we have presented here an approach that, under ideal conditions, allows for the deterministic generation of perfect entanglement between individual ions in distant cavities.
-In the ideal scenario, the unit success probability allows for the generalization of this scheme to the direct implementation of quantum gates.
+In the ideal scenario, the unit success probability also allows for the generalization of this scheme to the direct implementation of quantum gates.
 The scheme can be adapted to entangling multiple ions in a single optical cavity.
-Most importantly, the scheme is robust to realistic experimental imperfections, and, in particular, it allows for the probabilistic generation of high fidelity entanglement when operated within the weak coupling limit and monitored by inefficient detectors.
+Most importantly, the scheme is robust to realistic experimental imperfections, and in particular it allows for the probabilistic generation of high fidelity entanglement when operated within the weak coupling limit and monitored by inefficient detectors.

-The authors thank P. L. Knight for helpful advice.
-This work was supported by the U.S.-Army through Grant No. DAAD 19-02-0161, the Nuffield Foundation, Hewlett Packard Ltd., and the EPSRC.
+The authors would like to thank P. L. Knight for helpful advice.
+This work was supported by the US-Army through grant DAAD 19-02-0161, the Nuffield Foundation and Hewlett Packard Ltd. via an EPSRC CASE award.